Kevin Hayes: Personal life

 Hayes was born in the Boston neighborhood of Dorchester on May 8, 1992, the youngest of five children.
 His older brother was former National Hockey League (NHL) player Jimmy Hayes.
 Hayes' cousins include New Jersey Devils general manager and former NHL player Tom Fitzgerald, and former NHL player Keith Tkachuk.
 Furthermore, Fitzgerald's sons Ryan and Casey were teammates with Hayes at Boston College and are both NHL prospects, and Tkachuk's sons Matthew and Brady are also on NHL rosters.
 He is a fan of the New England Patriots and the St. Louis Blues where Tkachuk played during Hayes' childhood.
-His closest friend in the NHL is former Boston College teammate Johnny Gaudreau.
+His closest friend in the NHL was former Boston College teammate Johnny Gaudreau, who was killed by a drunk driver on August 29, 2024 Hayes served as a pallbearer at his funeral.

 Hayes is an advocate for Hockey Fights Cancer, as both of his parents are survivors.
 His mother Shelagh was diagnosed with colorectal cancer when Hayes was in middle school, and his father, Kevin Sr., was diagnosed with throat cancer during Hayes' sophomore year at Boston College.

 Yards Brewing Company in Philadelphia released the "Big Hayes-y 13" beer in 2020, named after the Flyers' center.
 The beer is a New England IPA, a reference to Hayes' Boston upbringing.

+Kevin was married to Katya Vasilyev on July 16, 2023.